-- Cost-benefit analysis is typically applied in the context of a fixed decision rule, which does not incorporate the breadth of equity and ethical considerations that are relevant to PBAC decision making (see also Appendix 1). - The use of willingness to pay (WTP) to elicit monetary valuation for a cost-benefit analysis, which will be influenced by an individual's income and assets, is inconsistent with the principles of PBAC as a subsidy program to ensure equity of access. - There remain considerable problems with interpreting WTP responses in the context of the Australian health care system where individuals do not typically face market prices.
-It could be argued further that the PBS, which uses fixed levels of co-payment and safety nets to achieve its objective in minimising low income as a barrier to accessing drugs listed on the PBS, removes price signals even more than other elements in the Australian health care system. - The methods for deriving monetary valuations of health gains presented to date have not satisfactorily minimised the hypothetical nature of the responses elicited or the incentives for the respondents to provide values that reflect a desire to have the PBS subsidy proceed in the full knowledge that the respondent will not directly incur this cost.
-Although it is theoretically possible to improve the realism of the scenarios and of the questions asked to elicit plausible monetary values (see Subsection A7.2 of this appendix), there remains a residual uncertainty in aligning the provision of resources valued in monetary units with welfare outcomes, which are apparently valued in the same monetary units. - Cost-benefit analyses typically assign preference weights including to other welfare changes beyond the primary focus of PBAC on health outcomes (these include production changes and process changes), which have tended to reflect the construction of the scenario or attribute used to elicit the monetary valuation rather than to reflect the weights assigned by PBAC when considering a fuller range of other relevant factors, particularly equity. - For the above reasons, there is unlikely to be a consistent exchange rate between monetary valuation and the utility weight that is the preferred basis for assessing strength of preference (see Subsection A6.1 of Appendix 6).
+- Cost-benefit analysis is typically applied in the context of a fixed decision rule, which does not incorporate the breadth of equity and ethical considerations that are relevant to PBAC decision making (see also Appendix 2). - The use of willingness to pay (WTP) to elicit monetary valuation for a costbenefit analysis, which will be influenced by an individual's income and assets, is inconsistent with the principles of PBAC as a subsidy program to ensure equity of access. - There remain considerable problems with interpreting WTP responses in the context of the Australian health care system where individuals do not typically face market prices.
+It could be argued further that the PBS, which uses fixed levels of co-payment and safety nets to achieve its objective in minimising low income as a barrier to accessing medicines listed on the PBS, removes price signals even more than other elements in the Australian health care system. - The methods for deriving monetary valuations of health gains presented to date have not satisfactorily minimised the hypothetical nature of the responses elicited or the incentives for the respondents to provide values that reflect a desire to have the PBS subsidy proceed in the full knowledge that the respondent will not directly incur this cost.
+Although it is theoretically possible to improve the realism of the scenarios and of the questions asked to elicit plausible monetary values (see Subsection A8.2 of this appendix), there remains a residual uncertainty in aligning the provision of resources valued in monetary units with welfare outcomes, which are apparently valued in the same monetary units. - Cost-benefit analyses typically assign preference weights including to other welfare changes beyond the primary focus of PBAC on health outcomes (these include production changes and process changes), which have tended to reflect the construction of the scenario or attribute used to elicit the monetary valuation rather than to reflect the weights assigned by PBAC when considering a fuller range of other relevant factors, particularly equity. - For the above reasons, there is unlikely to be a consistent exchange rate between monetary valuation and the utility weight that is the preferred basis for assessing strength of preference (see Subsection A7.1 of Appendix 7).
 Therefore, considering these two approaches to valuing outcomes in parallel would predictably result in inconsistent decisions across submissions.
 This is undesirable. - Although it is possible to use utility-based instruments in randomised trials to estimate the strength of preference for different health outcomes (see Subsection B.5), this is not yet practical for monetary-based instruments.

-Therefore, the advantages outlined in Subsection A6.3 of Appendix 6 for trial-based utility weights cannot be generated for monetary valuation.
-There are therefore disadvantages in common between scenario-based utility valuation (see Subsection A6.4 of Appendix 6) and scenario-based monetary valuation (see Subsection A7.2 of this appendix).
+Subsection A8.2 of this appendix).

 Given the above reasoning, monetary valuation of health outcomes is allowed but is considered to be supplementary to utility valuation.
 Therefore, if both a cost-utility analysis and a cost-benefit analysis are presented in a submission, discuss the differences in the results and any differences in conclusions.
-In the absence of a cost-utility analysis, discuss why only a cost-benefit analysis is thought to be informative and why a cost-utility analysis is not possible.
-For example, consideration of such analyses might be justified in some situations to provide informative insights to the perception of the respondents to the clinical performance of a proposed drug; however, such analyses should be interpreted cautiously in the absence of a worthwhile gain in health outcomes.
-Further guidance is provided in Subsection A7.2 of this appendix.
+In the absence of a costutility analysis, discuss why only a cost-benefit analysis is thought to be informative and why a cost-utility analysis is not possible.
+For example, consideration of such analyses might be justified in some situations to provide informative insights to the perception of the respondents to the clinical performance of a proposed medicine; however, such analyses should be interpreted cautiously in the absence of a worthwhile gain in health outcomes.
+Further guidance is provided in Subsection A8.2 of this appendix.

-A7.2 Scenario-based monetary valuation of health outcomes
+A8.2 Scenario-based monetary valuation of health outcomes